 Historically, Cades Cove was a prime hunting ground for the Cherokee people until it was settled by Europeans in the early 1800s.

 Popular spots along the loop are Abrams Falls (a 5-mile hike), the Cable Mill historic area, and Cades Cove Campground.

 The park offers vehicle-free access to the loop every Wednesday from early May to late September, which makes for a great cycling route!

 3. Spotting Elk in Cataloochee Valley

 Like Cades Cove, the Cataloochee Valley features a fantastic collection of historical structures and great open meadows for spotting the park’s diverse wildlife.

-Cataloochee is part of a Great Smoky Mountains National Park project to reintroduce Elk to the region.
+Cataloochee is part of a Smoky Mountains project to reintroduce Elk to the region.
 In 2001, 52 Elk were released there, and the herd (now at 200+ animals) is regularly seen in the valley.